MerchantFlowMerchantFlow Docs

 How does MerchantFlow calculate profit margins?

-MerchantFlow calculates gross margin as Revenue minus COGS and Ad Spend, and net margin as Revenue minus all costs including OPEX and CAPEX.
+MerchantFlow calculates gross margin as (Net Revenue - COGS) / Net Revenue.
+Ad spend is deducted at the contribution margin line together with fulfillment and payment fees, and net margin deducts all remaining costs including OPEX and amortised CAPEX.
 Margins are displayed as percentages at the product, category, and business level.

 Do I need to enter COGS for every product?